National Eliminate Tobacco Use Day

 National Eliminate Tobacco Use Day Events

-One event held for National Eliminate Tobacco Use Day was donut giveaway held on several college campuses across the state of Missouri.
+National Eliminate Tobacco Use Day events are held across the state and nation.
+Examples include donut giveaways held on college campuses.
 Student ambassadors for these schools passed out donuts decorated with tobacco-use awareness slogans along with educational and cessation resources.
-Participating colleges included the University of Missouri, Missouri University of Science and Technology, Crowder College, Harris Stowe State University, and Missouri Western State University.
-If you or a representative from your campus would like to participate in the donut event in the future, you may be eligible to receive funding for your institution.
-For more information, email Ginny Chadwick at chadwickv@missouri.edu.
+Past participating colleges have included the University of Missouri, Missouri University of Science and Technology, Crowder College, Harris Stowe State University, and Missouri Western State University.
+To find materials to help support and promote your event here.